-Storytelling in the olden days was very important.
+Storytelling was the Netflix of the olden days.
 This was how lessons learned were shared and legacy passed on.
-It was the Netflix of the old days.

-We can’t go around our thoughts/feelings, values and beliefs.
 In NLP coaching we often speak about the structure of memories and events .
-Often you’ll hear coaches say that story is not important which is not always the case.
 To create safety and rapport, the story is important.

 Metaphors and stories are powerful when you use them as coach or trainer.
-When you tell them to a client or to a group, people will listen and connect in their own way to that story.
-The subconscious mind will listen and take learnings from it that are to be heard or felt in that moment.
-It creates a connection between the teller and the listener.
+When you tell them to a client or to a group, people will listen and connect in their own way to the story.
+The subconscious mind will listen and take learnings from it to be heard or felt in the moment.
+It creates a connection between the teller and the listener